IE 11 is not supported. For an optimal experience visit our site on another browser.

 Serena Cukjati remembers crying over negative pregnancy tests, as she curled up with her beloved goldendoodle, Charlie.

-In June, the couple, who live in Texas, learned they had three high-quality embryos: Two female and one male.
+In June, the couple, who live in Texas, learned they had three high-quality embryos: two female and one male.

 Then Cukjati’s mother had an idea: What if they left it up to Charlie?

-“We both thought it was the perfect idea to let him pick,” Cukjati says.
+“We both thought it was the perfect idea to let him pick,” Cukjati said.
 “So many times, dogs get the short end of the stick.
 They support us when we’re going through a hard time, but when we’re doing well, they’re not as needed.
 So this was a way of celebrating Charlie, and incorporating him into this new season of life.”

-When Cukjati’s niece came to visit, she asked to throw the two balls just to see what Charlie would do.
+When Cukjati’s niece later came to visit, she asked to throw the two balls just to see what Charlie would do.

 "He brought the same ball back,” Cukjati says.
 “We have both balls laying around here, but he’ll only play with that one ball.
 He's fully invested."